“Willow Grove”, 34 Phillip St, Parramatta (2013)

 Locals may be aware that ‘Willow Grove’ was once a private hospital known as ‘Estella’ or ‘Nurse Davidson’s Private Hospital’ but we thought others may be interested in the background of this heritage listed building nestled in the heart of Parramatta City.

 Originally built as a private home sometime between 1870 and 1880, it was a private hospital, then a Telecom office and is now a commercial building owned by Forever Living Products.This Victorian Italianate house was registered as a private hospital known as “Estella” when a Mrs E.E.
 Davidson, a matron and midwife purchased the property in 1919.1 This was the same year the world-wide pandemic of influenza struck Sydney and Parramatta.When Estella Private Hospital opened there were 129 private ‘lying-in’ (or maternity) hospitals recorded in Sydney in 1920.
-Majority were conducted by trained midwives forming a private maternity hospital system in New South Wales.
+The majority were run by trained midwives forming a private maternity hospital system in New South Wales.
 The Private Hospital Act of 1908 made provision for annual licencing and regular inspection of hospitals to improve standards for midwifery care and the gradual elimination of untrained staff among the hard work of the Australasian Trained Nurses Association.2

 Based on the public family notices about Estella (below) we can tell that Mrs Davidson was a trained nurse as her professional title given was ‘Sister’.
 In addition, the mention of doctors (Dr. Whiting and Dr. Waugh) signifies that beside ‘lying-in’ care, medical and surgical care may also have been available.